spreadjs/spread/README.md

 # Distributed JavaScript Object

-DJSO is a local JavaScript datastructure, that is synced across instances.
+DJSO is a local JavaScript datastructure, that is instantly synced across instances.
+It can be used, when building distributed applications, that need local in-memory data for fast access.

+Why?

+* Use native JavaScript objects
+* Fast lookups
+* Simple usage

 ```
 const store = new Store();